AustinGil/vuetensils/README.md

-# Vuetensils - Tasty tools for Vue.js
+# Vuetensils

-###
+## 🍴 A tasty toolset for Vue.js 🛠

+Vuetensils is a collection of Vue components desined to be light weight, accessible, and extensible.
+It is not a full blown UI library.
+Instead, it is designed to jump start a project with some of the most common UI solutions, but does not bring with it any opinionated styles.
+Bring your own styles, and let Vuetensils handle things like a modal popup that is accessible, traps user tab focus, and closes when the escape key is pressed.

-## Getting Started
+### Getting Started

-Install the project:
+#### Install:

 `npm install vuetensils`

-Import into your Vue project:
+#### Import into your Vue project:

 ```
 // main.js